corrosion-rs/corrosion/README.md

 - `Rust_CARGO_TARGET:STRING` - The default target triple to build for.
 Alter for cross-compiling.
 Default: On Visual Studio Generator, the matching triple for `CMAKE_VS_PLATFORM_NAME`.
 Otherwise, the default target triple reported by `${Rust_COMPILER} --version --verbose`.
-- `CORROSION_EXPERIMENTAL_PARSER:BOOL` - Enable Corrosion to parse cargo metadata by CMake `string(JSON ...)` command.
+- `CORROSION_EXPERIMENTAL_PARSER:BOOL` - Use CMake to parse cargo metadata.
+In the future this will remove the dependency on native tooling and make the subdirectory method as fast as the install method.
   Default: `ON` if CMake >= 3.19.0.

-If you want to set environment variables during the invocation of `cargo build`, you can set the `CORROSION_ENVIRONMENT_VARIABLES` property to `KEY=VALUE` pairs on the targets created by `corrosion_import_crate`.
-The pairs can also be generator expressions, as they will be evaluated using $<GENEX_EVAL>.
-For example this may be useful if the build scripts of crates look for environment variables.
-This feature requires CMake >= 3.19.0.
+Forced `OFF` for CMake < 3.19.

+#### Developer/Maintainer Options
+These options are not used in the course of normal Corrosion usage, but are used to configure how Corrosion is built and installed.
+Only applies to Corrosion builds and subdirectory uses.

+- `CORROSION_DEV_MODE:BOOL` - Indicates that Corrosion is being actively developed.
+Default: `OFF` if Corrosion is a subdirectory, `ON` if it is the top-level project
+- `CORROSION_BUILD_TESTS:BOOL` - Build the Corrosion tests.
+Default: `Off` if Corrosion is a subdirectory, `ON` if it is the top-level project
+- `CORROSION_GENERATOR_EXECUTABLE:STRING` - Specify a path to the corrosion-generator executable.
+  This is to support scenarios where it's easier to build corrosion-generator outside of the normal bootstrap path, such as in the case of package managers that make it very easy to import Rust crates for fully reproducible, offline builds.
+- `CORROSION_INSTALL_EXECUTABLE:BOOL` - Controls whether corrosion-generator is installed with the package.
+Default: `ON` with `CORROSION_GENERATOR_EXECUTABLE` unset, otherwise `OFF`

-#### Information provided by Corrosion
+### Information provided by Corrosion

 For your convenience, Corrosion sets a number of variables which contain information about the version of the rust toolchain.
 You can use the CMake version comparison operators